Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 Smartsheet Overview

-Smartsheet has been around since 2006, and you can tell — in the best way possible.
+Smartsheet has been around since 2006, and it shows — in the best way.
 The platform has a deeply mature feature set specifically designed for operations and project management at scale.
 It's not trying to be everything to everyone.
-Instead, it's laser-focused on being the best structured work management platform for teams that run on spreadsheet logic.
-Honestly, that kind of focus is something I wish more software companies would stick with instead of chasing every trend.
+It's trying to be the best structured work management platform for teams that run on spreadsheet logic.
+Honestly, that focused approach is something I wish more software companies would commit to instead of chasing every trend.

 Key Features

-- Gantt charts with dependencies — genuinely one of the best implementations in this space
+- Gantt charts with dependencies — genuinely one of the best implementations in this category

 - Resource management — track team capacity across projects (available on higher tiers)